 Col de la Bonette

-With its 2,715 meters, the Col de la Bonette scores a 4th place in the list of paved “passes”.
+With its 2,715 meters, the Col de la Bonette scores a 4th place in Europe’s list of paved passes.

 Not high enough for some, so an additional loop around the top, the “Cime de la Bonette”, was cut out of the rocks.